 At their best, dinner groups are places where everyone feels safe and becomes known.
 They are places where we can be honest about our doubts, fears, questions, hopes, and joys.
 They are places where you can find people who love and accept you exactly as you are, as they help you move closer to Jesus.

-We currently have two dinner groups meeting in Evanston on Mondays and Wednesdays.
+We currently meet for dinner on Thursdays at the parsonage house right next to the church.
 Email Pastor Andy at firstname.lastname@example.org for more information.

 Church & Oak

 As a community of people changed by the story of Jesus, we believe sharing stories helps us cross divides, leads to true connection, and breeds authentic living.
 We think stories matter - and we'd love to hear yours.

 CHURCH & OAK is our free monthly storytelling event inspired by the NPR radio show 'The Moth.'
 The event features Sojo members and other local people sharing 5-minute true, personal stories centered on the theme of the night.
 There's no notes - just the storyteller and a mic - which always makes these nights interesting, fun, and unpredictable.
 We hope you'll join us at the next one.

 Church & Oak happens on the last Saturday of the month (usually).
 Follow us on Facebook for updates and event details.